aurelilia/musictube/README.md

 ### Django Setup

 This depends on django 2.1, pafy and django-webpack-loader.
-To install both with pip, do:
+To install them with pip, do:

 `pip3 install django youtube-dl pafy django-webpack-loader`

 Additionally, you'll have to create two files in django's BASE_DIR:

 key: Put your SECRET_KEY in here.
 If this is missing, a dev env will be assumed and a default key be used.

 database: Put your django DATABASE settings in here (serialized in JSON).

 ### Webpack/Frontend Setup